Best Friends Pet Gallery

 By providing pet food to Chicago residents in need, and informing them of low-cost health services, we aim to reduce the number of dogs and cats surrendered to shelters or abandoned each year because their owners cannot afford food or veterinary care.

-Donate $25 or more in honor of your pet & submit a photo for the Best Friends Gallery.
+Make a recurring monthly donation in honor of your pet & submit a photo for the Best Friends Gallery.